sham-devs/mcp-md-pdf/tests/README.md

 # Test Suite Documentation

-This directory contains the comprehensive test suite for the md-pdf-mcp converter.
+This directory contains the comprehensive test suite for the mcp-md-pdf converter.

 ## Overview